stefanhoedl/JAT_potential/README.md

-# JAT potential: Jraph Attention Networks
+# Sparse graph attention networks as efficient ionic liquid potentials
-Jraph Attention Networks (JAT), a deep learning architecture to predict the potential energy and forces of organic molecules and ionic liquids.
+Master thesis: Jraph Attention neTworks (JAT), a deep learning architecture to predict the potential energy and forces of organic molecules and ionic liquids.

 - predict the potential energy and atomic forces of molecules
 - extends the NeuralIL architecture and implementation